When will children be able to get COVID-19 vaccines?

 NEW YORK (AP) — When will children be able to get COVID-19 vaccines?

-It depends on the child’s age, but some teenagers could be rolling up their sleeves soon.
+It depends on the child’s age, but some teenagers could be rolling up their sleeves before too long.

 The Pfizer vaccine already is cleared for use starting at age 16.
 That means some high schoolers could get in line for those shots whenever they become eligible in their area, either because of a medical condition or once availability opens up.